jnozzi/cocoadev.com/SiteContent/General/JaguarOrPanther.markdown

 Graffle & Outliner were bundled since 10.2.
 The data is from their software update check, which happens whether or not the app is registered.
 So anyone that even launched the apps is included.
 I don't know how far back it goes though.

 Personally, I wouldn't worry too much about being 10.3-only.
-Bear in mind that if you're starting this project '''now''', by the time it's ready for release, you may be trying to decide between Tiger or Leopard.
+Bear in mind that if you're starting this project **now**, by the time it's ready for release, you may be trying to decide between Tiger or Leopard.